 3. Contact your loan holders and instruct them to suspend collection activity on your loans for a period of up to 120 days.
 This means that during the 120 day period, you will not be required to make payments on your loans.
 This gives you time to complete the discharge application, but collection will start up again if you do not submit an application within the 120 day period.
 The Department says that the suspension of collection does not include administrative wage garnishment or Treasury offsets.
 The Department or guaranty agencies for FFEL loans may, however, stop or reduce offsets during this period.

-Under the new system, you only have to send one application to Nelnet even if you have a number of different loan holders.
-If you are applying through regular mail, it is a good idea to send by certified mail and get a receipt.
+You may start the application process on-line.
+The Department’s contractor Nelnet will then send you a partially completed form with your on-line responses filled in.
+You will need to complete this form and send by regular mail.
+You do not have to start on-line.
+You can also fill out the entire form on your own and send by regular mail.
+You must use the most recent form to apply.
+You only have to send one application to Nelnet even if you have a number of different loan holders.
+It is a good idea to send by certified mail and get a receipt.
 The applications should be mailed to U.S. Department of Education, P.O.
 Box 87130, Lincoln, NE 68501-7130.

 Nelnet will review your application and will send approved applications to the Department of Education for final approval.
-If the Department approves the application, you will get a notice stating that your loan is discharged.
-The Department is now using notices to alert borrowers when discharges are final (end of 3 year monitoring period) and if applications are rejected.
+If the Department approves the application, you will get a notice stating that your loan is discharged and notices about the three year monitoring period if applicable.
+You should also get a notice if the Department denies your application.
 You may appeal denials to federal court.